 Method: Those with delicate sensibilities may prefer citrus seed extract (like grapefruit), since it’s odorless.
 Mix 20 drops of the extract into a spray bottle with two cups of water, and spray onto the mold.
 Then, leave it alone and let it do its thing — you don’t want to wash this off, so that it will prevent mold later.

-Who knew that the extract of grapefruit seed would be so effective at killing mold, and keeping it at bay?
+Who knew that the extract of grapefruit seed would be so effective at killing mold in shower, and keeping it at bay?

 How to keep your house mold-free